Derived localisation of algebras and modules: Derived localisation of modules

 \begin{remark} Non-derived module localisations may be defined in analogy to non-derived algebra localisations, cf.~\autoref{nonderivedalgebralocalisation}.
 Let $A$ be a dg algebra and $S\subset Z(A)$ an arbitrary set of homogeneous cycles in $A$.
 An $A$--module is \emph{strictly $S$--local} if any $s\in S$ acts strictly invertibly on it.
 The \emph{non-derived localisation} of an $A$--module $M$ is the initial strictly $S$--local $A$--module in $\undercat{M}{\amod}$. \end{remark}

 \begin{convention} Let $A'\acycfib A$ be a cofibrant replacement for $A$.
 Since restriction and extension of scalars along the quasi-isomorphism $A'\acycfib A$ induces a Quillen equivalence between the category of $A'$--modules and $A$--modules, then $L_S^{\amod}(A)$ is also the localisation of $A'$ as an $A'$--module.
-Therefore, without loss of any generality, we will from now on assume $A$ is always first cofibrantly replaced, as and when it is necessary. \end{convention}
+Therefore, without loss of any generality, we will from now on assume $A$ is always first cofibrantly replaced as a differential graded algebra, whenever it is necessary. \end{convention}

 The following theorem, essentially due to Dwyer \cite{dwyer:localisationinhomotopytheory}, says that the localisation of $A$ in the category of $A$--modules is, up to quasi-isomorphism, a dg algebra.

 \begin{theorem}[{\cite[Proposition 2.5]{dwyer:localisationinhomotopytheory}}] There is a dg algebra $X\in \derunderalg{A}$ such that as $A$--modules $X\simeq L_S^{\amod}(A)$. \end{theorem}